-A home router is responsible for connecting the home network to the Internet, and usually provides several important networking services like:
+A home router is responsible for connecting the home network to the Internet, and usually provides several important local networking services like:

 Most home routers provide both Wi-Fi and Ethernet connections for devices on the home network.

 Although from a networking perspective home routers provide routing functionality they are also called hubs by some ISPs and device manufactures because they usually include an Ethernet switch.

 A router connects two networks together.